Villavu/Simba/Doc/sphinx/features/ui.rst

 *   Select All, Ctrl+A, Makes all the text in the open tab selected

-*   Find, Ctrl+F, Allows user to search for the first occurence of a text sequence, making it selected, with or without case matching as well as highlighting other occurences
+*   Find, Ctrl+F, Allows user to search for the first occurrence of a text sequence, making it selected, with or without case matching as well as highlighting other occurrences

-*   Find next, F3, Selects next occurence of text sequence being searched for
+*   Find next, F3, Selects next occurrence of text sequence being searched for

-*   Replace, Ctrl+R, Opens a find/replace dialogue box, allowing a search string to be specified as well as a replacement string, with options of finding occurences and replacing a single or all occurences
+*   Replace, Ctrl+R, Opens a find/replace dialogue box, allowing a search string to be specified as well as a replacement string, with options of finding occurrences and replacing a single or all occurrences

 Script
 ~~~~~~